supriyalall/6.8300-test-pset5/README.md

 ## Part 2: Diffusion Models

-In this part, we will be working in the ipynb files in `part2/`, corresponding to each problem.
+In this part, we will be working in the ipynb file in `part2/`, corresponding to each problem.
 Please submit an aggregated PDF file with answers to and figures generated in **_all_** problems, along with the notebook with your code and running outputs.

 ### Submission Guidelines for Part 2